OpenCommissioning/OC_Assistant/README.md

   - Modbus Server and Client communication

 ### Installation
-1. Move the plugin folder into the directory of the `OC.Assistant.exe`.
+1. Create a folder named `Plugins` in the directory of the `OC.Assistant.exe`.
+2. Move the plugin folder into the `Plugins` folder.
-2. Start the `OC.Assistant.exe` application.
+3. Start the `OC.Assistant.exe` application.
-3. The Assistant will automatically search through all subdirectories for `*.plugin` files and load any compatible plugin assemblies.
+4. The Assistant will search through all subdirectories for `*.plugin` files and load any compatible plugin assemblies.
-4. Once loaded, the plugin will be available for use within the Assistant.
+5. Once loaded, the plugin will be available for use within the Assistant.

 ### Usage
 1. Create a new instance of a plugin using the `+` button